legion-5/legion-5/README.md

 # About me
-I am Learning about Python and web fundamentals.
+I am Learning about Python and Web fundamentals.
 Currently focused on learning by building small projects.
 Aspiring web developer, improving step by step.